 The commission payout standard in the industry today is 40-45%.
 Most companies want to pay the 40-45% in commissions, and the rest in incentives like car programs and trips.
 That is the percentage payout of the wholesale dollar—the money that comes in from the distributor.

 Variance from the payout standard brings predictable consequences, which you should carefully consider.
-If your company promotes a plan paying only around 20% commission, it may have a hard time recruiting and keeping distributors.
-If you’re going to pay more than 45% in commissions, you need to know where that money is going to come from.
-Some companies go up to 50%, but when you start going much higher than that, it’s very hard to sustain long-term profitability.
+If your company promotes a compensation plan paying only around 20% commission, it may have a hard time recruiting and keeping distributors.
+If you’re going to pay more than 45% in commissions, you need to know where that money comes from.
+You need to know what budget cuts you’ll have to make to achieve that.
+Some companies go up to 50%.
+But when you start going much higher than that, it’s very hard to sustain long-term profitability.
 The higher percentages are possible with high product margins.

 How do you distribute the standard 45% commission?
 The standard is to pay individuals 5% of their downline volume, but you can’t pay a 5% commission to all upline distributors.
 A distributor might have a 50-person upline.
 If the company paid 5% to everyone in a 50-person upline, the total payout would be 250%!
 You must determine how far into the upline you’re going to pay.

 5% Plus Theory

 - A company must pay a higher percentage to the distributors who are critical to its growth and stability.

 The bottom line is that MLM corporate executives must build a plan that effectively rewards their active distributors of every type.
 A successful network marketing company must have a strong and flexible commission plan that pays and generates activity at every level of the company.

 Want insights into how your compensation plan is paying out?
 Reach out to us at MLM Compensation Consulting.
 We offer data-driven compensation plan design and analysis.

 Peanut butter and jelly.
 Milk and cookies.
 Batman and Robin.
 Everybody knows these famous pairings work well…